 Next, you can either press Save to finish configuring this event item, or Save and New to create another price field for this price set.

-Once you finish configuring your price set, you can add it to your event in step 3 where you configure the event fees.
+Once you finish configuring your price set, you add it to your event on the Fees tab.
 Select the name of your price set in the Price Set field as shown in the following screenshot.

 As with custom data fields, it is to your advantage to give thought to the structure of your registration fees and build the price set before creating the event.
 However, if you begin the event creation process and determine that you needed to construct a price set, you can complete the process, create the price set, and then return to the event configuration page to assign the price set.